Norristown, Arkansas: History

 In 1855, Cephas Washburn, founder of Dwight Presbyterian Mission on Illinois Bayou west of present-day Russellville, moved to Norristown where he worked as a minister and was instrumental in the establishment of Presbyterian churches at Dardanelle and Galley (Galla) Rock.

-Norristown was active throughout the mid-1800s but by the end of the century, little remained.
-With the erratic nature of the Arkansas River and the construction of the Little Rock & Fort Smith Railroad through nearby Russellville, riverboat shipping declined and disappeared as did small riverside shipping and market centers like Norristown.
+Norristown was active throughout the mid-1800s, but by the end of the century, little remained.
+With the erratic nature of the Arkansas River and the construction of the Little Rock and Fort Smith Railroad through nearby Russellville, riverboat shipping declined and disappeared as did small riverside shipping and market centers like Norristown.
 Part of the town caved into the river in an 1898 flood while the rest was converted into farmland.
 The Norristown Cemetery, utilized from 1852 to 1934 and listed in the National Register of Historic Places, is the town's last remnant.

 The site of the original settlement of Norristown is now the location of Old Post Road Park, a US Corps of Engineers recreational area.
 The park's name is derived from the first postal route in this part of Arkansas, which ran through Norristown.
 An 1830 ferry crossed the river from the present-day location of the park's boat ramp.

 In the 20th century, an unincorporated community, also called Norristown, developed on and around Norristown Mountain, a 4.5-mile-long ridge between Russellville and the Arkansas River.
-Subsequently, incorporated as the town of Norristown, it was consolidated into Russellville on August 14, 1980.
+Subsequently, incorporated as the town of Norristown, it was consolidated into Russellville after an annexation vote in the general election on November 4, 1980, by a vote of 4,381 to 1,572.